ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 \text{To decrypt:} \\
  S &= C_1^a \mod p \\
  M &= C_2 \times S^{-1} \mod p \\\\
-&\text{Where }a \text{ is Alice's hidden secret and } S^{-1} \text{ is the modular inverse of } S \text{ modulo } p.
+&\text{Where }a \text{ is Alice's hidden secret and } S^{-1} \text{ is the modular multiplicative inverse of } S \text{ modulo } p.
 \end{align*}
 $$

 The decryption process effectively cancels out the shared secret, leaving the original message $M$.
-The message size must be smaller than $p - 1$.

-The above is simplification; usually $C_1$ is just thought a part of the ciphertext, but when comparing to the Diffie-Hellman, it can be thought as public key.
+The above is simplification; usually $C_1$ is just thought as a component necessary for the decryption of the ciphertext, but when comparing to the Diffie-Hellman, it can be thought as public key.

+Overall, we can think that `ElGamal` encryption combines the aspects of both asymmetric and symmetric encryption.
+The shared key is obtained with asymmetric means, but internally the encryption and decryption of the data is symmetric by using the same shared secret.

+*The message size for public-key encryption algorithms must smaller than $p - 1$ or even smaller.
+As a result, public-key algorithms are commonly used to encrypt the secret of the symmetric key algorithms!* They are also slow, because they do complex mathematical operations with large numbers.

 > In the Moodle exam, you will get all Diffie-Hellman parameters and ElGamal encrypted message.
+Parameter $p$ is 1024 bits, so **you will notice some big numbers**, which you should be able to copy.
 Decrypt the message by applying the above.
-> Covert the resulting integer to hexadecimal and handle it as a hex string.
-You will get the plaintext message from it.
+> Covert the resulting integer to ASCII; reverse the process (in Python) `m_int = int.from_bytes(sentence.encode('ASCII'), "big")`, which was used to convert the message into integer.
+You don't have to break anything here, just apply the equations to decrypt the message.

 > [!WARNING]
-> The exam parameters are only for educational use.
+> The exam parameters are only for educational use, and $p$ is not safe prime.
 The security depends on the correct generation of the parameters.
 The original Diffie-Hellman is also vulnerable to [man-in-the-middle attack.](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)
 >

 <details><summary>On high level, with modern public-key algorithms, the encryption sequence can be following. (click me!)</summary>